willemt/dogebox/protocol/one-folder-protocol.rst

 2. Maintaining file and piece event logs
 ========================================
-Two logs are recorded by OFP:
+Two logs are recorded by DBP:

 - File log, a listing of file metadata (eg. mapping between files and pieces)
 - Piece log, a listing of piece metadata (eg. piece content hashes)